juniorguru/chick/README.md

 Everything related to deployment is in the `Dockerfile`.
 There's also `fly.toml`, but that's something the `flyctl` has generated and only they know what it is good for.

+There is no need to deploy this bot manually.
+Everything merged to the `main` branch of the GitHub repo gets automatically deployed to Fly.

+For this to work, the output of `flyctl auth token` must be set as `FLY_API_KEY` secret in the GitHub repo settings.
+The rest of the setup is in `.github/workflows/build.yml`.

+If you insist to deploy manually from your local machine, follow these steps:

 -   Have a hobby account at [fly.io](https://fly.io/).
 -   Have a `flyctl` installed and be logged in.
 -   Set the environment variable using `flyctl secrets set DISCORD_API_KEY=...`